List of Pokémon rivals: Cheren and Bianca

-Cheren and Bianca are a pair of characters who are the childhood friends of the player character of Pokémon Black and White.
+Cheren (チェレン) and Bianca (ベル, Beru) are a pair of characters who are the childhood friends of the player character of Pokémon Black and White.
 Cheren is a young man who seeks to grow strong and rise to the top, while Bianca is on her journey for similar reasons.
 Cheren, via Alder, realizes strength is not all there is, while Bianca decides to become a Pokémon researcher after becoming independent of her overprotective father.
 Both reappear in the games' sequels, Pokémon Black 2 and White 2, where Cheren acts as a Gym Leader and Bianca as an aide to Professor Aurea Juniper.

 Both characters appear in the Pokémon anime, Pokémon Adventures, and Pokémon Masters EX.

 N

-N, full name Natural Harmonia Gropius, is a rival character introduced in Pokémon Black and White.
+N (Enu), full name Natural Harmonia Gropius (ナチュラル・ハルモニア・グロピウス, Nachuraru Harumonia Guropiusu), is a rival character introduced in Pokémon Black and White.
 He was adopted by Ghetsis at a young age due to his ability to speak to and understand Pokémon, and was raised to believe humans and Pokémon should be separated.
-He acts as the "King" and Leader of Team Plasma, and reawakens the Legendary Pokémon Reshiram or Zekrom, depending on the player's version, to assist with his goals.
+He acts as the "King" and Boss of Team Plasma, and reawakens the Legendary Pokémon Reshiram or Zekrom, depending on the player's version, to assist with his goals.
 After the player convinces him to abandon his goals, and Ghetsis is defeated, N flies away on his Pokémon.
 He later reappears in Pokémon Black 2 and White 2, saving the player character of that game from being killed by Ghetsis.
 After Ghetsis's defeat, he can be found in the ruins of his castle, where he will challenge the player to a final battle with his Legendary Pokémon.

 N appears in various spin-off material, namely Pokémon Adventures, the Pokémon anime, and Pokémon Masters EX.

 Hugh

-Hugh is the childhood friend of the player character of Pokémon Black 2 and White 2.
+Hugh (ヒュウ, Hyu) is the childhood friend of the player character of Pokémon Black 2 and White 2.
 Prior to the events of the game, his sister's Purrloin was stolen by Team Plasma, and so seeks to get it back from them.
 He holds a strong prejudice against them as a result, which slowly lessens as he discovers not every member of Team Plasma was truly villainous.
 He aids the player in defeating Ghetsis, and ends up returning his sister's Purrloin—now Liepard—to her.

 Hugh reappears in Pokémon Adventures and Pokémon Masters EX.